parrt/msds692/notes/webanalytics.md

 Modern tracking mechanisms use more than simple `img` tags--they use JavaScript code.
 JavaScript is an object-oriented programming language (that has similar syntax to Java but is oh so very different in semantics) that executes within your browser.
 Unlike Python, which we can run from the commandline or from within the development environment, JavaScript is typically stored as part of an HTML page and sent from a server back to a browser.
 The browser displays the HTML page and executes the JavaScript code.

+**Exercise**.
+Try to get the following two simple JavaScript-based pages working in your browser.
+Play around with the JavaScript, such as changing the string in the `alert` function call.

 Here's a simple [example](alertjs.html) that pops up a dialog box when you visit the page but doesn't show anything in the page itself.

 ```html